 Participants from NASA, San Jacinto College, Houston Zoo and Shriners Burn Hospital.

 During Hispanic Heritage Month, Title V hosted a well-rounded group of women currently leading successful careers in various STEM fields.
-Panelists inspired COM students by sharing their journeys of overcoming challenges to achieve their educationa and career goals.
+Panelists inspired COM students by sharing their journeys of overcoming challenges to achieve their educational and career goals.
 Students had the chance to connect directly with the panelists, which made for a meaningful and insightful experience.

 STEM Outreach and Experimental Learning